-After 4-year-old girl dies in river, expert warns of cold water risk
+What is cold water shock?
+Experts warn of risk and how to stay safe

 "This river is cold in August when it's boiling outside," Utah County Sheriff's Sergeant Spencer Cannon told The Salt Lake Tribune.
 "It's even colder now, with snowmelt coming off the mountains."

-Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water on Monday was around 47-50 degrees in that area of the river.
+Daryl Devey, operations and maintenance manager at the Central Utah Water Conservancy, said that the water that day was around 47-50 degrees in that area of the river.

 "That is really cold," noted Paul Newman, a recreational boating safety specialist for the U.S. Coast Guard.
 "Nothing compares you for that cold ...
-The 4 year old was probably completely panicked," he added, though he is not involved with the case.
+The 4-year-old was probably completely panicked," he added, though he is not involved with the case.

 Cold water shock is rare, but more likely in warmer months when people are hot and don't consider water temperatures.
 In July 2015, Cameron Gosling, a 14-year-old boy, jumped into the River Wear, just outside of Durham, England, and never resurfaced.
 His drowning was caused by cold water shock.